testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-web-applications.md

 * Try out more advanced capabilities.
 Check out our detailed [documentation.](https://testsigma.com/docs/)

-Reach out to us through in app chat for a walkthrough or if you have any questions!
+Reach out to us through in app chat for a walk through or if you have any questions!

-JoinTestsigma’s Discord Server
+Join Testsigma’s Discord Server

 More tutorials here.